brndn-do/ats/README.md

 ## Testing

-This project uses a layered testing strategy to ensure correctness and maintainability.
-We have a solid foundation of **Unit** and **API** tests that mock external dependencies for speed and reliability.
+This project uses a layered testing strategy to ensure correctness and reliability.

-Work is in progress to build out the **Integration** and **End-to-End (E2E)** tests, which run against live services to verify real-world behavior.
+-   **Unit & API Tests:** These form the foundation of the test suite.
+They are fast, isolated, and mock external services for predictable results.
+-   **Integration & E2E Tests:** These tests run against live, containerized PostgreSQL and MinIO (S3) services to verify real-world behavior and interactions between components.

-For a detailed breakdown of the testing layers, mock strategies, and how to run specific test suites, please see the **[TESTING.md](backend/TESTING.md)** file.
+For more info on testing, please see the **[TESTING.md](backend/TESTING.md)** file.

 ---